Focus and Scope

 Allowing others to reuse your data leads to more efficient science, as well as new kinds of studies previously not possible that involve the combination of multiple data sources.
 At the same time open data can be reused by the wider public for a range of purposes including teaching, journalism and citizen science projects.
 These and other benefits are summarised in the diagram on our about page.

 It is difficult to argue that the results of publicly funded research should not be made publicly available, and many funding bodies are increasing the degree to which they encourage open archiving.
-We believe that the benefits listed above are already a strong incentive to publish data openly, but there are some occasions (e.g. source material copyright issues, subject privacy concerns) where it may not be possible.
+But there are some occasions (e.g. individual patient data, source material copyright issues, subject privacy concerns) where it may not be possible.

 If you use data from a repository that has been released under an open license then you are obliged to cite it (even under a CC0 license).
 By citing the data paper you also reward the author for sharing their data, as these citations can be tracked as for any scholarly paper (unfortunately there is no system for tracking the data citations themselves yet, which is another reason that a data paper is so useful).
 You should therefore include a reference to the data paper describing the data, followed by a reference to the data in the repository itself.
 In order for this to work it is essential that the citations are in the references section of the article and include the DOIs (or any other identifier the repository might use), e.g.: